Edgar Brandt: Art Deco period

 The Art Deco movement, also called the style moderne in France, began in Europe around 1910 but it wasn't until the 1920s when Art Deco reached its peak.
 This design movement can be characterized by the rise of modernity and the qualities found within machine-made objects.
 However, when specifically looking at France, where Edgar Brandt began his career, the Art Deco period can be characterized “by its embrace of its national past as the intellectual point of departure for creating something new.
-While designers elsewhere often rejected earlier aesthetics, materials, and manufacturing techniques, French designers sought innovation by embracing history” (Goss, 3).
+While designers elsewhere often rejected earlier aesthetics, materials, and manufacturing techniques, French designers sought innovation by embracing history”.
 Art Deco was created as a reaction against the Art Nouveau movement.
 Designers’ works during the Art Nouveau movement were criticized for creating art-for-arts sake; they were more interested in aesthetics than with function, materials, and techniques.
 Additionally, the rise of the industrial revolution spurred the Art Deco movement as handcraftsmanship was starting to be replaced by machine production.
-Therefore, the “poor-quality mass production of Art Nouveau objects hastened the demise of this wonderfully original style after 1900” (Goss, 4).
+Therefore, the “poor-quality mass production of Art Nouveau objects hastened the demise of this wonderfully original style after 1900”.
 As a result, the metal industry was being dominated by cast iron which was mass produced inexpensively and efficiently.
 Unfortunately, this also meant that it was limited in what it could do both technically and artistically.
 Due to this reason, a renewed interest in craftsmanship and design began in France.
-After the war, “designers felt a sense of urgency to reestablish France as the international leader in luxury trades, both as a matter of national pride and for their important contribution to the French economy” (Goss, 4).
+After the war, “designers felt a sense of urgency to reestablish France as the international leader in luxury trades, both as a matter of national pride and for their important contribution to the French economy”.